Ending Cancer Clinical Trials Early

 Most clinical trials run as planned from beginning to end.
 But sometimes trials are stopped early.
-For example, the IRB and DSMB may stop a trial if participants are experiencing unexpected and severe side effects or if there is clear evidence that the harms are outweighing the benefits.
+For example, the IRB and DSMB may stop a trial if the people taking part are having unexpected and severe side effects.
+Or they may stop a trial if there is clear evidence that the harms are greater than the benefits.

 In some cases, a trial might be stopped because:

 - It is going very well.
-If there is clear evidence early-on that a new treatment or intervention is effective, then the trial may be halted so that the new treatment can be made widely available as soon as possible.
+If there is clear evidence early-on that a new treatment or intervention is effective, then the trial may be stopped so that the new treatment can be made available to others as soon as possible.

 - The results of other trials are published that answer the research question or make it irrelevant